Your itinerary for an amazing day in Cork.

 I’ve been living in Ireland for a few months short of 5 years, and I finally visited Cork.
 I’ve danced around it, driven the whole country, seen the tiny towns and breathtaking cliffs, but never landed in Cork City.
 Until now.
 Here’s how I spent an exciting 24 hours in Cork, Ireland!

-Where to have brunch: Brick Lane
+Where to have brunch in Cork: Brick Lane

 Cork seems to be filling up quickly with trendy brunch spots.
 In fact, this one doesn’t take bookings for smaller groups!
 It opened at 11:00am and we strolled in around 11:30am.
 It was nearly empty when we arrived and we were seated right away, but it was nearly full by the time we left.